 Comite Resources has conducted wetland delineations throughout Louisiana for over a decade.
 A delineation includes assessment of vegetation, soils and hydrology, with expertise in these areas critical to the success of any project.
 Field biologists with Comite Resources are trained in wetland delineation methods and they have extensive experience in identifying wetland plant indicators, hydric soils criteria, and indicators of wetland hydrology.
+Wetland delineations are carried out under the direction of Mr. Jason Day, a Society of Wetland Scientists certified Professional Wetland Scientist (#3341), Wetland Delineator, Recertified 2/16/2021.
 Below are examples of several wetland delineations that Comite Resources has carried out.

 Bluff Swamp Wildlife Reserve